cybertraining-dsc/fa20-523-319/project/project.md

 The Receiver Operator Characteristic (ROC) curve is an evaluation metric for binary classification problems.
 It is a probability curve that plots the TPR against FPR at various threshold values and essentially separates the signal from the noise.
 The Area Under the Curve (AUC) is the measure of a classifier's ability to distinguish between classes and is used as a summary of the ROC curve.
 The higher the AUC, the better the model's performance at distinguishing between the positive and negative classes.
 When AUC = 1, the classifier can perfectly distinguish between all the Positive and the Negative class points correctly.
 If, however, the AUC had been 0, then the classifier would be predicting all Negatives as Positives and all Positives as Negatives.
 When 0.5<AUC<1, there is a high chance that the classifier will be able to distinguish the positive class values from the negative class values.
 This is because the classifier can detect more True positives and True negatives than False negatives and False positives.
 When AUC=0.5, then the classifier is not able to distinguish between Positive and Negative class points.
 It means either the classifier is predicting random class or constant class for all the data points.
 Therefore, the higher the AUC value for a classifier, the better its ability to distinguish between positive and negative classes.
 In the AUC-ROC curve, a higher X-axis value indicates a higher number of False positives than True negatives.
 Simultaneously, a higher Y-axis value indicates a higher number of True positives than False negatives.
 So, the choice of the threshold depends on balancing between False positives and False negatives [^6].

 ## 6. Chest X-Rays - Multi-Image Classification Using Deep Learning Model
-Our Deep Learning model loads and process the raw data files and implement a Python class to represent data by converting it into a format usable by PyTorch.
+Our Deep Learning model loads and processes the raw data files and implement a Python class to represent data by converting it into a format usable by PyTorch.
 We then, visualize the training and validation data.

-Our approach to detecting pathologies will have 5 steps.
+Our approach to predicting pathologies will have 5 steps.

-* Load raw Chest X-rays and put raw data into PyTorch
+* Load and split Chest X-rays Dataset
-* Identify the one of the five pathologies
+* Build and train baseline Deep Learning model
-* Group the Pathologies
+* Evaluate the model
-* Classify the pathology
+* Predict the pathologies
-* Diagnose the patient
+* Calculate the AUC-ROC score

-AUC - ROC curve is a performance measurement for classification problem at various thresholds settings.
-ROC is a probability curve and AUC represents degree or measure of separability.
-Higher the AUC, better the model is at predicting 0s as 0s and 1s as 1s.
-By analogy, Higher the AUC, better the model is at distinguishing between patients with disease and no disease.

-AUCROC's Sensitivity and Specificity are inversely proportional to each other.
-So when we increase Sensitivity, Specificity decreases and vice versa.
-When we decrease the threshold, we get more positive values thus it increases the sensitivity and decreasing the specificity.
-Similarly, when we increase the threshold, we get more negative values thus we get higher specificity and lower sensitivity [^5].
+### 6.1 Load and split Chest X-rays Dataset
+We load and split the dataset to 90% for training and 10% for validation randomly.
+### 6.2 Build and train baseline Deep Learning model
+### 6.3 Evaluate the model
+### 6.4 Predict the pathologies
+### 6.5 Calculate the AUC-ROC score

 ## 7. Results and Analysis
 Model was able to predict False Positives.
 Below is AUCROC table.